megcruzen/WorkforceManagement/README.md

 # BangazonWorkforce
 Welcome to **Bangazon Workforce,** the employee management system.
-This application enables HR users to keep track of their employees, departments, company computers and employee training programs.
+This application enables HR users to keep track of their employees, departments, computers and employee training programs.
 Bangazon Workforce is built with C# /.NET MVC and Razor pages for the UI.

 ## Table of Contents
 - Software Requirements